92green/enty/packages/enty-documentation/docs/data/RequestHoc.md

 ### config.mapPropsToPayload
 **type:** `(props: Object) => Object`

-If `config.auto` is truthy `mapResponseToProps` is called on props before they are passed to the payload creator.
+If `config.auto` is truthy `mapPropsToPayload` is called on props before they are passed to the payload creator.
 This is useful in situations where you are both automatically requesting data and triggering the `onRequest` callback as the payload creator does not need to mimic the props object.